Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Introduction

-We first discuss the standard $\kt_1$ $\local$ model (without advice), where there is no bound on the size of individual messages.
-Note that an event happens with high probability (w.h.p) if it occurs with probability at least $1-\frac{1}{n^{\Omega(1)}}$. \begin{theorem} \thmDFSMany \end{theorem}
+We design several novel algorithms for the adversarial wake-up problem.
+We first discuss the asynchronous $\kt_1$ $\local$ model (without advice).
+Note that an event happens \emph{with high probability} (w.h.p) if it occurs with probability at least $1-\frac{1}{n^{\Omega(1)}}$. \begin{theorem} \thmDFSMany \end{theorem}

-The main idea behind the algorithm in Theorem~\ref{thm:dfs_many} is to combine DFS explorations starting from each node woken up by the adversary with randomly chosen ranks, with the goal that (1) there is a limit on the number of DFS traversal that may visit the same nodes, and (2) the adversary is unlikely to delay the termination time by strategically waking up nodes after a certain time.
+The main idea behind the algorithm in Theorem~\ref{thm:dfs_many} is to combine depth-first search (DFS) explorations starting from each node awoken by the adversary with randomly chosen ranks, with the goal that (1) there is a limit on the number of DFS traversal that may visit the same nodes, and (2) the adversary is unlikely to delay the termination time by strategically waking up nodes after a certain time.
 While random ranks have been used for various problems such as leader election in the synchronous setting (e.g., see \cite{DBLP:journals/dc/KhanKMPT12}), we need a different analysis for proving the time and message complexity bounds that takes into account the impact of adversarial wake-up and the asynchronous scheduling.

 We remark that the message complexity in Theorem~\ref{thm:dfs_many} is almost optimal, since $\Omega\lt( n \rt)$ is a trivial lower bound on the message complexity of the wake-up problem.
-Put another way, this also illustrates the necessity of restricting the time complexity when showing the super-linear message complexity lower bound in Theorem~\ref{thm:lb}.
+In other words, this also illustrates the necessity of restricting the time complexity when showing the super-linear message complexity lower bound in Theorem~\ref{thm:lb}.